About us

 Search both hashtags and visit our Instagram page.

-Ukraine has a cohort of amputees due to the landmines that have been placed there and we are aligned with the response that was created and the models that were trialled.
+Ukraine has a cohort of amputees due to the landmines that have been placed there and we are aligned with the response that was created and the models that were trialled, improving on them with the lessons learned.

-This means we work with the world’s leading institutions such as the Centre for Paediatric Blast Injury at Imperial College and the Centre for Pain Research after Traumatic Injury at the University of Bath to help develop medical infrastructure in prosthetics and orthotics in the areas in which we work.
+This means we work with the world’s leading institutions such as the Centre for Paediatric Blast Injury at Imperial College and the Centre for Pain Research after Traumatic Injury at the University of Bath to conduct clinical trials, such as new knee that was developed at Imperial Colleage, and clinical studies on pain management in children.

-Read our ‘ten beautiful principals,’ and donate now to help the Gazan limb difference community.
+Read our ‘ten beautiful principals,’ and donate now to help the limb difference community.

 Why Lady Zainab?